jito-foundation/jito-stake-unstake-reference/README.md

 ## Important Considerations

-1.  **Account Rent & Fees:** Transactions require SOL for network fees and potentially rent-exemption for new accounts (like the temporary stake account in manual unstake).
+1.  **Account Rent & Fees:** Transactions require SOL for network fees and potentially rent-exemption for new accounts.
-2.  **Minimum Balances:** Stake accounts have minimum delegation requirements.
 3.  **Stake Account Deactivation:** Funds withdrawn as stake accounts (via Assisted `useReserve=false` or Manual) are only fully liquid after the stake account deactivates (typically 1-2 epochs).
-4.  **Reserve Withdrawal:** Using the reserve (`useReserve=true`) is subject to available liquidity and incurs swap fees defined by the stake pool.
+4.  **Reserve Withdrawal:** Using the reserve (`useReserve=true`) is subject to available liquidity and incurs fees defined by the stake pool.
-5.  **Testnet vs Mainnet:** Pool parameters, minimum balances, and behavior might differ between networks.
+5.  **Testnet vs Mainnet:** Pool parameters, minimum balances, and behavior differ between networks.

 ## References